-The description of the remaining performance obligations is omitted since JAST and its consolidated subsidiaries have no significant contracts with an original expected contractual duration of one year or more at the end of FY3/24.
+JAST and its consolidated subsidiaries have no significant contracts with an original expected contractual duration of one year or more at the end of FY3/25.
+In addition, information about contracts with an initial expected duration of no more than one year is not shown for expediency.